 - A 30 percent higher-than-normal rate of fresh air supply in the HVAC system, extensive air filtration standards, and even limits on vehicle idling in or near the building.

-- Windows that open, but with indicators to show when outside air is low-quality.
+- Windows that open, but with indicators to show when the outside air is low-quality.

 - Bans or restrictions on hazardous construction materials, including asbestos, lead, formaldehyde, some compounds thought to be toxic that are commonly used in plastics such as perfluorinated compounds and phthalates, and even halogenated flame retardants and mercury lights.